 Working closely with Medtronic leadership, David has completed new venture capital investments in areas of strategic interest and has socialized key developments at existing portfolio companies.
 During his career, he has completed many successful investments.
 He has served as a Director or Observer on approximately 20 Boards including superDimension, Idev, Medina, and Entellus.
 He received his Ph.D. in molecular biology from the University of British Columbia, an MBA from Yale University, and completed post-doctoral fellowships at the Mount Sinai School of Medicine.

 CEO, Gold Circuit Electronics Global Sales and Services LLC

-Peter has over 35 years of experience in the high tech electronics industry in sales and marketing and as a serial entrepreneur and business executive.
-He is the founder and 100% shareholder of Brooktrout Ventures, a small to midsized angel investing and marketing firm focusing on the electronics industry.
+Peter has over 40 years of experience in the high tech electronics industry and as a serial entrepreneur and business executive.
+He has invested and maintains board seats in several rapidly growing Lifescience companies.
+He is the founder and 100% shareholder of Brooktrout Ventures, a small to midsized angel investing firm.

 Christopher Thompson, MD

-Associate Professor of Medicine, Harvard Medical School and Director of Therapeutic Endoscopy & PI of the Developmental Endoscopy Lab at Brigham and Women’s Hospital, Harvard Medical School.
+Professor of Medicine, Harvard Medical School and Director of Endoscopy & PI of the Developmental Endoscopy Lab at Brigham and Women’s Hospital, Harvard Medical School.